Olympic Peninsula Forests

 Bear Creek Campground

 This 16-campsite campground is located along the Sol Duc River.
 Visitors to the campground can take a hiking trail to the river and fish along its banks.
 Amenities include a scenic overlook, two toilets.
-Campsites can accommodate up to a 30-foot RV, though size may vary by site.
+Campsites can accommodate up to a 30-foot trailer, though size may vary by site.

 Directions: Located on the south side of US Highway 101 at milepost 206.
 Get directions.